psf/black/docs/the_black_code_style.md

 If that still doesn't fit the bill, it will decompose the internal expression further using the same rule, indenting matching brackets every time.
-If the contents of the matching brackets pair are comma-separated (like an argument list, or a dict literal, and so on) then _Black_ will first try to keep them on the same line with the matching brackets.
+If the contents of the matching brackets pair are comma-separated (like an argument list, or a dict literal, and so on) then _African American_ will first try to keep them on the same line with the matching brackets.
 If that doesn't work, it will put all of them in separate lines.

 ```py3